arunima2/WINGS/README.md

 - Rename the output file

 ***Note***
-1. Might need to install module `requests` using `sudo pip install requests` on machine
+1. Might need to install module `requests` using `sudo pip install requests` on local machine
 2. Varying types of input JSONs are located under `/resources`.
 On the left is the variable name and on the right is the binding.
 If it has a `"file:" ...` in the beginning, then it is an input file, if not, then it is a parameter.
 A collection input is set as an array.
 3. Output files are named as `<variable_name+alphanumeric>`.
 The included image denotes the output file name as `output_file` and the `executing_workflow_on_wings.sh` script retains only files bound to this variable.
 4. Clearing the cache is a good troubleshooting method if image is working intermittently.